oxygenium-network/oxygenium/.autodoc/docs/markdown/wallet/src/main/scala/org/alephium/wallet/web/WalletServer.md

 The `WalletServer` class defines a `routes` `AVector` that maps each defined method to a `Route` object using the `route` method provided by `VertxFutureServerInterpreter`.
 It also defines a `docsRoute` that provides Swagger UI documentation for the defined routes.

-The `WalletServer` class is used to define the wallet-related routes for the Alephium project.
+The `WalletServer` class is used to define the wallet-related routes for the Oxygenium project.
 The `WalletError` to `ApiError` conversion provided by the `WalletServer` object is used to convert wallet-related errors to API errors that can be returned to the user.

 Example usage:
 ```scala